 For more serious cases of school refusal, the first step in treatment is getting a comprehensive diagnostic assessment.
-While school refusal is not a diagnosable disorder, it often accompanies disorders like separation anxiety or social anxiety.
+While school refusal is not a diagnosable disorder, it often accompanies disorders like separation anxiety, social anxiety, depression or panic disorder.
 A complete assessment helps treatment professionals understand what is underlying school refusal, allowing them to tailor therapy to your child’s particular situation.

 Treatment providers working with kids who have school refusal will often use cognitive behavioral therapy, which helps kids learn to manage their anxious thoughts and face their fears.
 While kids who are anxious might disagree, the best way to get over anxiety is actually to get more comfortable with feeling anxious.
 Kids need the chance to see that they can attend school and their worst fears won’t happen.
 Exposure therapy, which reintroduces kids to the school environment gradually, is very effective at this.
 In the very beginning of treatment, this might mean driving by the school or walking through its empty halls on the weekend.
 From there kids can work up to attending one or two classes and then eventually attending a full day towards the end of treatment.